captainmarkos/api-mfa/README.md

 But we can't just send the raw `otp_secret` to the client — QR code scanners don't understand random strings.

+### Generate Provisioning URI

-We'll actually need to generate a `"provisioning URI"`, which is a format QR code scanners can understand.
+We need to generate a `"provisioning URI"`, which is a format QR code scanners can understand.
 Let's adjust our SecondFactor model to do so.

 ```ruby
 class SecondFactor < ApplicationRecord